 - In a separate bowl (or your mixer) beat the egg whites until they’re stiff.
 Fold about a third of the whites into the chocolate mixture to lighten the batter.
 Then, fold the remaining whites into the chocolate mixture.

-- Let cool about 5 minutes on a rack, then remove the sides of the springform pan.
+- Let cool for about 5 minutes on a rack, then remove the sides of the springform pan.

 - Let it cool completely, and sprinkle the top with confectioner's sugar.
 Serve with some fresh whipped cream and berries. (see note 2)